MIT $100K Entrepreneurship Competition

 The MIT $100K Entrepreneurship Competition is a student-managed business plan competition, where undergraduates and postgraduates from various programs and all levels at the Massachusetts Institute of Technology (MIT) organize and enter the competition.
 Teams must include at least one full-time MIT student, but membership is not limited to the MIT community.
 The competition is supported by the MIT Entrepreneurship Center at the MIT Sloan School of Management.
 Every year a total of $300,000 is distributed as non-dilutive grant money.
 Since 1990, over 160 companies have been started as a result of the competition, generating 4,600 jobs, receiving over $1.3 billion in follow-up venture capital funding and totaling a cumulative market value of over $15 billion.

 Process

 Throughout the academic year, the teams take part in a process that includes industry and legal mentorship, multiple live judging rounds, prototyping and pitch workshops, expense accounts for venture development, networking events with sponsors and alumni, and the awarding of roughly in non-dilutive prize money.
-As of 2025, the MIT $100K runs multi-track contests culminating in a final pitch event, with participation guidelines and timelines updated annually on the official site.
-The competition runs three independent contests—Pitch, Accelerate, and Launch—across the academic year, culminating in a final pitch event.

 The competition started in 1990 as the $10K competition and continued to grow throughout the 1990s.
 In 1996 the $10K evolved into the $50K, with $30K going to the winner and $10K to each of the two runners-up.
 In 2006, the $50K grant competition also added another aspect to the competition focused on business plans for low-income communities to complement the traditional business venture competition.
 Subsequently, the competition has rebranded itself with a larger grant amount of $100K and is called the MIT $100K Pitch Contest.